DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table.md

 Field | Type | Description
 ------|------|------------
-key | string | A unique table row identifier. type | string | Specifies the table row type.
+key | string | A unique table row identifier. type | symbol | Specifies the table row type.
 The specified value defines which cell template is used to render the row. rowId? | number &#124; string | Specifies the associated row's ID. row? | any | Specifies the associated row. height? | number | Specifies the table row height.